Learning to be single

 Most of my friends have moved out, are tied up with renting or focusing on a mortgage, some are engaged, career driven and others simply don’t see how I am travelling as a desirable adventure fit for them, so why would I wait around to find a suitable candidate to go along with, when I have myself.
 Someone that knows me through and through and that can tell exactly what I need and when I need it, I’m the best companion for the job in my eyes, not forgetting, it’s arrived at a good time for some much-required soul searching.

-Everyone’s mentality, for some reason revolves around the idea that two people becoming one make you more fulfilled and provide you with a more positive future.
+Everyone’s mentality, for some reason revolves around the idea that two people becoming one make you more fulfilled and provides you with a more positive future.

 In my current situation, at 24, this is the first time I’ve been single since I was 19, and I am slowly trying to edge away from the perception of feeling compulsory to being a part of someone else’s life.

-Instead of questioning everyone’s motives as to why they are single and seeing it as a pity party that they are “such a good catch, yet just can’t seem to find that special somebody”, maybe we need to stop degrading their lifestyle choices and start embracing them for their courage of learning to fall in-love with themselves before they embark on the journey of love.
+Instead of questioning everyone’s motives as to why they are single and seeing it as a pity party that they are “such a good catch, yet just can’t seem to find that special somebody”, maybe we need to stop degrading their lifestyle choices and start embracing them for their courage of learning to fall in-love with themselves before they embark on the journey of love for someone else .

 “I’m so obsessed with the idea of being in love that I just, it’s like, I completely lose myself.
 Like, I forget what I want and I just disappear.
 I’m like the horse in “The Never-ending Story”.”
 Alice from How to be single.